zdne/zdne-old.org/resume.md

 _**STL developer, Open Source, 2002 — 2004**_

+Introduced the core C++ library to the Windows Mobile platform.
+Ported STLPort to OS X. Introduced unit testing and test-driven development to the STLPort project.

 Made STLPort more robust and available on new platforms.

-Ported the STLport library to the Windows Mobile platform and OS X. Introduced unit testing and test-driven development to the STLPort project.

 [STLPort]: http://www.stlport.org